9 Oath Keepers indicted for conspiracy, including 7 members of the tactical "stack" seen entering Capitol in combat gear

 The email also said, "As always, while conducting security operations, we will have some of our men out in 'grey man' mode, without identifiable Oath Keepers gear on.
 For every Oath Keeper you see, there are at least two you don't see."

+Prosecutors described the group's coordination prior to the attack.
+Kelly Meggs, the self-described leader of the Florida chapter of the Oath Keepers, allegedly arranged combat and firearms training for himself and others in Florida.
+Sandra and Bennie Parker traveled with Watkins and Crowl from Ohio to Washington, D.C., and discussed their plans in the weeks leading up to the attack.

+Prosecutors say Meggs, who is a general manager at a car dealership, wrote in a Facebook message, "Trump said It's gonna be wild!!!!!!!
+It's gonna be wild!!!!!!!
+He wants us to make it WILD that's what he's saying.
+He called us all to the Capitol and wants us to make it wild!!!
+Sir Yes Sir!!!
+Gentlemen we are heading to DC pack your s***!!"

-Prosecutors said Steele sent a five-page document that appeared to be an online application to the Oath Keepers of Florida on January 3.
+Steele sent a five-page document that appeared to be an online application to the Oath Keepers of Florida on January 3, prosecutors said.
 In the document, she wrote, "I have 13 years of experience in Law Enforcement in North Carolina.
 I served as a K-9 Officer and a SWAT team member.
 I currently work Private Armed Security for [company name redacted].
 I am a licensed PPS through the North Carolina Private Protective Services."

 Seven members of the group, including Watkins and Crowl, stayed at the same hotel the night before the attack.
 In the days leading up to January 6, Watkins, the self-described commanding officer of the Ohio State Regular Militia, sent messages to people she labeled in her phone as recruits — including Bennie Parker.
-She advised Parker to pack khaki pants and told him where to meet on January 6.
+She advised Parker to pack khaki or tan pants, advised him that weapons were "ok" to bring, and told him they'd "convoy out to the Rally Point in Virginia" on January 5.

+When Parker expressed concerns about safety and parking, she replied, "Parking is no issue, if you roll with the militia we have a guarded Rally Point."

 The group drew attention for their tactical "stack" formation, which experts quickly identified as a military-style strategy, and have been a top priority for the U.S. Attorney's sedition task force.